ABuljko/Sudoku-App-Documentation/README.md

 - It directly updates focusClass, which makes it easier to understand
 - Also it voids the overhead of calling additional functions like **setData**
 ## 9. BUILD
-BUILD Management with any Build System as Ant, Maven, Gradle, etc. (only Travis is perhaps not enough) Do e.g. generate Docs, call tests, etc. (it could also be disconnected from the project just to learn a build tool!) => to be merged with 7!
+BUILD Management with any Build System as Ant, Maven, Gradle, etc. (only Travis is perhaps not enough) Do e.g. generate Docs, call tests, etc. (it could also be disconnected from the project just to learn a build tool!)

+The project uses Gradle for building and managing the project.
+Key files include:
+- [build.gradle](https://github.com/ABuljko/Sudoku-App-Documentation/blob/main/android/build.gradle): The root-level Gradle file that sets up repositories and shared dependencies for the entire project.
+- [app/build.gradle](https://github.com/ABuljko/Sudoku-App-Documentation/blob/main/android/app/build.gradle): The module-level Gradle file for the app, which includes configurations such as dependencies, build types, and product flavors.
+- [gradle.properties](https://github.com/ABuljko/Sudoku-App-Documentation/blob/main/android/gradle.properties): Holds project-level properties, including JVM arguments and AndroidX settings.
+- [settings.gradle](https://github.com/ABuljko/Sudoku-App-Documentation/blob/main/android/settings.gradle): Configures the Gradle modules and specifies which modules are included in the project.

 ## 10. Continuous Delivery
 Create a **Continuous Delivery Pipeline** with tools such as:
 - **Jenkins**